first-year students receiving grants & scholarships

 Minnesota students with family incomes below $50,000

-average share of tuition covered by grants for first-year student
+average share of tuition covered by grants for first-year students

 It’s important not to eliminate a college based solely on the perceived cost without first factoring in financial aid.
 Very few students pay the “sticker price” posted on college websites, and a more expensive institution actually may award more financial aid.
 That is why it’s vital for families to learn how much financial aid a college will offer before ruling out a school.

 For some goods and services, there’s a listed price that is different from what you will actually pay.
 The same goes for college.
 Scholarships and grants make a huge difference for most students, lowering the listed price to a "net price" and making college much more affordable.

 And each institution will have different costs and offer different aid.
 To know what you would receive in grants and scholarships — and to know for certain what you would pay for college — you’ll need to go through the financial aid process at the colleges you’re considering.
 That’s the only way to know how much you’ll be expected to pay.
 (You can get a good estimate by using the college's net price calculator — a tool every college offers.)

 In fact, looking just at tuition costs, on average our first-year students pay about one-third of the listed tuition price.